Read our 2023 annual report

 Concern’s work with refugees

-Emergency response is part of Concern’s DNA and working with refugee communities in this context has become a core skill for our teams over the last six decades.
+Emergency response is part of Concern’s DNA and working with refugee communities in this context has become a core skill for our teams over nearly 60 years.

-We work with both refugee communities and host countries to ease the pressure that mass displacement can put on a host community.
+We work with both refugees and host countries to ease the pressure that mass displacement can put on both groups.
 In addition to meeting the frontline needs — including food, shelter, protection, and other non-food essentials — we also work with refugees on longer-term initiatives, including skill-building and livelihood development and psychosocial support.

 We also put a special focus on the needs of child refugees (who make up 40% of the global refugee population), including education, family support, and providing safe spaces where they can play and enjoy their childhood.